wingify/wingify.github.io/_posts/2017-09-12-wingify-pydata-at-wingify.markdown

 ### Little About the Basics of My Talk.

 The presentation that I gave was on **Learning Data Analysis by Scraping Websites**.
 During my college days, we heavily used the BeautifulSoup Library in Python to scrape websites for the many personal projects.
-During this project I got the idea to scrape data from the websites which aggregated movies related data.
+During this project, I got the idea to scrape data from the websites which aggregated movies related data.
 By doing that, I thought that I could create a list of all movies that I must definitely watch.
 The movies had to satisfy the following criteria:

 1. Release date >= 2000
 2. Rating > 8